TechGrounds-Cloud8/cloud8-Rolfsijtema/week4cloud8/AWS-04 Core Services.md

 # [AWS-04 Core Services]

-In preparation to the exam:
+In preparation to the exam: EC2 - S3 - VPC !!! you need to know them by head!!!!  the rest globally

 this assignment shows the most important applications when it comes to being a Cloud Partinioner.
 These serveses will also be an important part on the exams.
 Study the most important applications.